What are Compression Socks?

 How do Compression Socks and Sleeves Work?

 The specific mechanism behind this is a bit more complicated.
 When lymph fluid builds up in the legs because of poor blood flow, it can increase the pressure against the veins.
-Lymph fluid consists of mostly several waste products, which your body is trying to remove from the tissues.
+Lymph fluid consists of several waste products that your body is trying to remove from the tissues.

 Compression socks do not just push the waste product to other parts of the body.
-When you wear compression socks, they result in increased blood flow back to your heart and eventually into your lungs where you get healthier breathing.
+When you wear compression socks, they increase blood flow back to your heart and eventually into your lungs, where you get healthier breathing.

 Benefits of Compression Socks and Sleeves